Lus1t4nUm/duplicator-docker-bootstrap/README.md

 # Duplicator Docker Bootstrap #
-I made this bootstrap for deploying a duplicator backup up and running.
+We made this bootstrap for deploying a duplicator backup up and running.
 Featuring PHP 7, Nginx.
 You only have to place the backup contents in duplicator/content folder. and Enjoy!

 This bootstrap uses:
 [alpine-mariadb](https://github.com/yobasystems/alpine-mariadb) and [alpine-php-wordress](https://github.com/yobasystems/alpine-php-wordpress/releases)